exonum/exonum-doc/src/architecture/transactions.md

 transaction from the blockchain and apply it to the blockchain state again.
 Assume Alice pays Bob 10 coins using the Exonum [cryptocurrency service](https://github.com/exonum/cryptocurrency).
-Non-replayability prevents Bob from taking the Alice's transaction and submitting it to the network again to get extra coins.
+Non-replayability prevents Bob from taking Alice's transaction and submitting it to the network again to get extra coins.
 Naturally, non-replayability is also a measure against DoS attacks; it prevents an attacker from spamming the network with his own or others' transactions.
 The `seed` field inside the transaction and ignoring the transactions, already included into the blockchain, for the new blocks guarantees this property.